Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows: Emission Line Fitting

 The H$\beta$ and \ion{[O}{3]} spectral region is covered by the SDSS data for 8/14 galaxies in our sample, and by the GMOS data for the remaining 6/14 galaxies (see Section \ref{subsection:gmos}).
 As in the case of the \ion{[O}{2]}, we adopt the same kinematics for the \ion{[O}{3]} doublet lines, and we fix their amplitude ratio \ion{[O}{3]}$\lambda$4959/\ion{[O}{3]}$\lambda$5007 to 0.337 to match the transition strengths \citep{sto00}.
 While we allow the H$\beta$ profile to have a different kinematic structure than that of \ion{[O}{3]}, we find consistent results between the line in terms of velocity widths and centroids of the narrow and broad components.
 The low SNR prevents us from performing a reliable fit of these lines for J1125 and J2116.
 Both H$\beta$ and \ion{[O}{3]} are well described by one Gaussian in 3 galaxies (J0106, J0901 and J1713), and by two Gaussians in the remaining 9 galaxies.

 Finally, we use the NIRSPEC data to fit the H$\alpha$, \ion{[N}{2]} and \ion{[S}{2]} emission lines for 12/14 galaxies in our sample, and the GMOS data for J1613 and J1622.
 All the emission lines in this spectral region are forced to have the same kinematics (velocity offsets and widths), while the amplitude of each component is allowed to vary independently.
 This choice is justified by the complex emission line profiles of H$\alpha$ and \ion{[N}{2]} that blend together, and by the low SNR of the \ion{[S}{2]} lines of the spectra in our sample.
-We do not fix the \ion{[N}{2]} doublet flux ratio to be 1:3, since the \ion{[N}{2]} $\lambda$6548 line is located near the edge of the NIRSPEC bandpass, where the spectra suffer from poor SNR and have higher fluxing errors.
-However, the broad \ion{[N}{2]} doublet ratio is set to be the same as the narrow \ion{[N}{2]} doublet ratio.
+We do not fix the \ion{[N}{2]} doublet flux ratio to be 1:3, as the \ion{[N}{2]} $\lambda$6549 line for some of our galaxies falls at the edge of the NIRSPEC bandpass, where the spectra have higher fluxing errors.
+However, we find the \ion{[N}{2]} doublet flux ratio to be very close to the theoretical value in most cases, with a mean value of 0.38.
+We also perform fits fixing the \ion{[N}{2]} doublet ratio to 1:3 and find that the kinematics and fluxes of the H$\alpha$ and \ion{[N}{2]} emission lines change by $<$10\%.
+The broad \ion{[N}{2]} doublet ratio is set to be the same as the narrow \ion{[N}{2]} doublet ratio.
 The ratio of the density-sensitive \ion{[S}{2]} doublet is allowed to vary, but it is restricted to be within 20\% of the range of permitted values \citep[0.43$-$1.5;][]{tay10, men14}.
 The H$\alpha$ and \ion{[N}{2]} kinematics are well parameterized by a single Gaussian in 5/14 galaxies (J0106, J0901, J0905, J1125 and J1713), and by two Gaussian components in the remaining 9/14 galaxies.
 Although we force \ion{[S}{2]} to have the same kinematics as H$\alpha$ and \ion{[N}{2]}, we are not able to fit a broad \ion{[S}{2]} component in any of the galaxies where it would be expected (from H$\alpha$) due to the low SNR, except for J1613 and J2118.
 Moreover, the low SNR prevent us from performing a reliable fit of the \ion{[S}{2]} doublet in four galaxies in our sample (J0901, J0905, J1125, and J1713).
 We also perform a fit of the \ion{[S}{2]} doublet lines not constrained by the H$\alpha$ and \ion{[N}{2]} kinematics.
 We obtain similar results but with larger uncertainties due to a larger number of free parameters.